nuthanc/react-native/README.md

 * 2 props:
   * data: array of data
   * renderItem: function that will turn each individual item into an element

+### Rendering a List

+* Use of FlatList component
+* It takes 2 props: data and renderItem
+* data will take the array as value
+* renderItem will be each element in the Array
+  * element will have item and index property
+  * So destructure item